Open-Systems-Pharmacology/OSMOSES/Documentation/BuildingBlocks/ExpressionProfile.md

 - New expression profiles can be created in MoBi with the access to the gene expression DB.

-- An expression profile can be saved as pkml and loaded as a PV BB in an extension module.
+- An expression profile can be saved as pkml and loaded as a PV BB in an Extension module.